-For students of the Second Year taking Engineering.
+Note 2: GEE167B; for students of the First Year taking Engineering.

+GEE267B

-GEE267B Engineering Graphics II
+Engineering Graphics II

 This course continues the study of engineering graphics and its use in engineering design and production.
 Conventional drawing standards are covered.
 Topics studied are: sections and assembly drawings, threads and fasteners, fits and tolerance including geometric dimensioning and tolerance (GDT) methods, mapping and geographic information systems (GIS), structural drawing and welding, and working drawing packages.
 The use of SolidWorks is continued with emphasis on producing conventional engineering drawings to CSA standards from solid models of simple assemblies.